Sylkpac/tmux/README.md

   - To enhance security, set a lock command by executing: ' tmux set-option -g lock-command "gnome-screensaver-command -l" '
   - Press 'Ctrl + b' then 'l' to lock the terminal.
 You will need to enter your password again to unlock.

-* Customizable layouts and shortcuts
+* Change layouts and shortcuts

   - Split the Pane Horizontally: Press 'Ctrl + b' then '%' to split the current pane horizontally.
   - Split the Pane Vertically: Press 'Ctrl + b' then ' " ' to split the current pane vertically.
   - Change the Layout: Press 'Ctrl + b' then 'space' to cycle through layouts until you find one you like.
-  - Edit your .tmux.conf file to include:
-new-session -s mysession
-split-window -h
-split-window -v
-select-layout tiled
-  -
-  -
-* Share sessions with colleagues

 **Additional Resources:**